The Temple of the Skull

 Palenque, Temple of the Skull

-The Temple of the Skull gets its name from a stucco skull located at the base of the middle pier.
-On close inspection, the skull can be seen in this photo at the bottom of the pier between the large rectangular doorway and the arch.
+A rich tomb discovered beneath the Temple of the Skull in 1994 might be that of K’inich Kan Bahlam, although this is controversial (see David Stuart link below).
+On close inspection, the skull for which the temple is named can be seen in this photo at the bottom of the pier between the large rectangular doorway and the arch.

-The skull for which the temple is named
+Skull from which the temple is named

 The relief to which the Temple of the Skull owes it name is located at the foot of one of the pilasters on the facade.
 It probably represents a god of the underworld wearing ear ornaments in the shape of inverted ahau.